Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ## Common Development Tasks

 ### Use the Cloud SQL proxy (TCP and Unix socket)
-By using the Cloud SQL proxy, you can connect to the Google Cloud SQL database instances using any tool that can connect with a TCP connection or a Unix socket (you can't use Unix sockets on Windows).
+By using the Cloud SQL proxy, you can connect to the Google Cloud SQL database instances using any tool that can connect with a TCP connection or a Unix socket (NOTE: you can't use Unix sockets on Windows).
 The Cloud SQL proxy also allows the web application to reach the Cloud SQL database for use with local development and testing.
 - To use the Cloud SQL proxy with a TCP connection, run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database=tcp:3306`.
 - To use the Cloud SQL proxy with a Unix socket, you need to make a directory for the Unix socket and then run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database -dir=<PATH TO UNIX SOCKET DIRECTORY>`.
 If you're having issues with the Unix socket being created correctly, then make sure your `cloudsql/` directory (and thus your shellcast repository) is not too deep in your file system.
 Unix sockets have a limit on the length of their paths, so make sure the path to your shellcast repository is relatively shallow.

 ### Run the application locally
-1. Make sure the Python virtual environment is activated.
+1. Make sure the Python virtual environment is activated and that you are in the root of the local repository.
 2. Make sure the Cloud SQL proxy is started with a Unix socket (see [Use the Cloud SQL proxy](#use-the-cloud-sql-proxy-tcp-and-unix-socket)).
 3. Run the Python app by running `python main.py`.
 4. Now you can navigate to [http://localhost:3361](http//:localhost:3361) in your browser to see the web app.

+### Deploy the app to Google App Engine
+1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
+2. From the root directory of the repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.

+## Testing
+[pytest](https://docs.pytest.org/en/latest/) is used for unit testing.  [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) is used to generate code coverage reports.
+The unit tests use pytest fixtures quite extensively.
+See the [pytest fixtures documentation](https://docs.pytest.org/en/stable/fixture.html) for more information.
+All of the fixtures are specified in tests/conftest.py.

 ### Run unit tests
-1. Make sure the Python virtual environment is activated.
+1. Make sure the Python virtual environment is activated and that you are in the root of your local repository.
-2. Make sure the Cloud SQL proxy is started with a Unix socket (run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -dir=./cloudsql -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database`).
+2. Make sure the Cloud SQL proxy is started with a Unix socket (see [Use the Cloud SQL proxy](#use-the-cloud-sql-proxy-tcp-and-unix-socket)).
 3. Run the tests by running `python -m pytest -v`.
 You should see the test output in the console.

+### Generate code coverage report
+1. Perform steps 1 and 2 from the [Run unit tests](#run-unit-tests) section.
-4. If you'd like to see code coverage information as well, then you can run `python -m pytest -v --cov`.
-You can then also see more in-depth coverage information by running `coverage html` which will generate web pages in the "htmlcov" directory.
-If you open "htmlcov/index.html" in a web browser, then you can click through all of the Python files that were measured and see the exact lines that were run or missed.
+2. Run `python -m pytest -v --cov` to see coverage information.
+3. Running `coverage html` afterwards will generate web pages in a "htmlcov" directory.
+If you open "htmlcov/index.html" in a web browser, then you can click through all of the Python files that were measured and see the exact lines that were executed or missed.

-### Deploy the app to Google App Engine
-1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
-2. From the root directory of the repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.